stronnag/mwptools/docs/manual/docs/mission-editor.md

 #### Convert Altitudes

 From {{ inav }} 3.0, {{ inav }} supports both relative and AMSL altitudes.
-This, and the {{ mwp }} features for managing this, are described [in a separate article](Support-for-inav-3.0-WP-features.md)
+This, and the {{ mwp }} features for managing this, are described [in a separate chapter](Support-for-inav-3.0-WP-features.md)

 #### Replicate Waypoints

 This item facilitates the cloning of waypoints.
-Since {{ inav }} now supports the JUMP waypoint type, this option is less useful.
+Since {{ inav }} now supports the JUMP waypoint type, this option is less useful that is was previously.

 #### Preview Mission

-["Flys"](#mission-preview) an aircraft icon around the mission; this may be useful for predicting the behaviour of embedded JUMPs.
+["Flys"](#mission-preview) an aircraft icon around the mission; this may be useful for predicting the behaviour of multiple embedded JUMPs.

 #### Clear Mission